Migrate a dataset to a data model

 If you choose to update references from the dataset when migrating to a data model, the following references are not updated:

-• An unpublished draft of workbooks that use the dataset, if the published version of the workbook does not use the dataset.
+• An unpublished draft of a document that use the dataset, if the published version of the document does not use the dataset.
+Instead, manually change the source of the relevant elements in the document.

 Requirements